 The free market think tank National Center for Policy Analysis published a survey indicating that “the number of HSA- covered lives and accounts will double from January 2008 to January 2009″ and reporting that financial advisors have started warming to HSAs.
 Mercer LLC estimates 19% of employers will offer HSA-eligible plans in 2009.
 Large companies are more likely to offer them than small companies.

-The maximum yearly contribution is now $2,850 for an individual and $5,650 for a family.
+The maximum yearly contribution is now $3,350 for an individual and $6,650 for a family.
 The maximum HSA contribution is pro rated based on the number of months of the year that you are eligible.
-In other words, if the you have a conventional low-deductible insurance plan from January through April but then drop it the first of May, you can contribute $1900 for an individual.
+In other words, if the you have a conventional low-deductible insurance plan from January through April but then switch to a HDHP the first of May, you can contribute $2233 as an individual.

-People over age 55 can make “catch-up contributions” in addition to normal contibutions.
-The limit for catch-up contributions is $800 in 2008.
-The maximum annual out-of-pocket amounts for HDHP is now $5,500 for individuals and $11,000 for families.
+People over age 55 can make “catch-up contributions” in addition to normal contributions.
+The limit for catch-up contributions is $1000 in 2015.
+The maximum annual out-of-pocket amounts for HDHP is now $6,450 or individuals and $12,900 for families.

 This website is an informational site only.
 We do not buy or sell or recommend HSA plans.